Logarithmic regret bounds for continuous-time average-reward Markov decision processes: The CT--UCRL Algorithm and Its Instance-Dependent Regret Upper Bound

 \subsection{Proof of Theorem~\ref{thm:UCRL}}

 The proof is lengthy; we divide it into several steps.
 In Section~\ref{sec:CI} we study failing confidence regions.
-This result is then used in Section~\ref{sec:UB_UCRL} to bound the number of suboptimal decision steps of the CT-UCRL algorithm.
+In Section~\ref{sec:UB_UCRL} we bound the number of suboptimal decision steps of the CT-UCRL algorithm.
 With such a bound, we then prove Theorem~\ref{thm:UCRL} in Section~\ref{sec:thmUCRLproof}.